SVF-3901 Master's Thesis in Peace and Conflict Transformation - 40 ECTS

-Semester 2: In a second workshop, students will develop their initial research ideas further, and begin formulating research questions, a problem statement, and a theoretical framework for their thesis.
-This workshop will be followed by a seminar series in which the students present and discuss their draft project proposals, before submitting them towards the end of the semester.
-Before being admitted to fieldwork, students will also have to participate in the Security Analysis and First Aid courses that are offered in this semester.
+This workshop will be followed by a seminar series in which the students present and discuss their draft project proposals, before submitting them in mid-April for approval.
+In order to receive approval to commence data collection, students will also have to participate in the Security Analysis and First Aid course that are offered in this semester.

-Semester 3: A third workshop will give students the opportunity to share the practical experiences of their fieldwork, and to jointly explore issues and discuss challenges associated with their individual research projects.
-Towards the end of the semester a fourth workshop will support the students in developing a theoretical framework for their master's thesis projects.
+Semester 3: A fourth workshop will give students the opportunity to share and reflect upon their data collection experiences, and to jointly explore issues and discuss challenges associated with their individual research projects.
+Students will also discuss and plan their data analysis methods.
+Towards the end of the semester a fifth workshop will support the students in developing a theoretical framework for their master's thesis projects.

-Semester 4: A fifth workshop will support students in structuring the methods section of their thesis, and provide space for reflecting on and discussing the methodological implications of their research.
+Semester 4: A sixth workshop will support students in structuring the methods section of their thesis and provide space for reflecting on and discussing the methodological implications of their research.
 In another seminar series, students will present and discuss draft chapters of their evolving master's theses.
-Two final workshops will be dedicated to assisting the students in the analysis of their research data and how to finalize their master thesis projects.
+The final workshop (workshop seven) and a seminar will be dedicated to assisting the students in the analysis of their research data and how to finalize their master thesis projects.